 By Wendy Lund, BScN, MSc; and Robbie MacCue, MBA, FP-C

 COVID-19 is a global health crisis that has impacted every single person, and while first responders and their leaders are arguably some of the most skilled professionals equipped to handle a crisis, they are also on the cusp of longer-term crises; vicarious trauma, compassion fatigue and burnout.
-[At the end of this article, download a 3-part guide to help supervisors and providers practice self-stewardship to manage stress]
+[Fill out the form on this page to download a 3-part guide to help supervisors and providers practice self-stewardship to manage stress]

 This is the cost of caring, but what about the cost of leading?
 While ensuring the health and safety of staff is nothing new, doing so in a pandemic is.
 Behind every caregiver donning and doffing PPE in this global health crisis is a supervisor, chief or captain who is charged with the care and concerns of both those they lead, and also addressing staffing issues, budget demands and securing life-protecting PPE while ensuring compliance with emerging policies.

 Enough pre-pandemic evidence exists to suggest that the work of being a first responder can threaten one’s mental health, but less is known with respect to the wellbeing of those who lead in EMS services.
 Supervisors are not immune to the cost of caring and are arguably more vulnerable given the burden associated with leading.